 Anti-inflammatory Medication – A doctor may prescribe non-steroidal anti-inflammatory drugs to help reduce pain and swelling while the fracture heals.

-With any foot injury, regardless of whether surgery has taken place, it is important to take recovery very seriously.
-With both surgical and non-surgical Jones fracture treatments, the recovery period is significant (generally 6 to 8 weeks), and doctor’s orders should be strictly followed.
+With any foot injury, regardless of whether Jones fracture surgery has taken place, it is important to take recovery very seriously.
+With both surgical and non-surgical Jones fracture treatments, the recovery period is significant (both are generally 6 to 8 weeks), and doctor’s orders should be strictly followed.

 After surgery, the doctor will usually put the foot in a cast or boot to immobilize the foot.
 Recovery for both methods of treatment will include a period of non-weight bearing activity when absolutely no weight can be put on the foot.
 Crutches will enable the patient to keep weight off the foot, but some find them to be cumbersome or even dangerous.

 You may want to look into crutch alternatives such as a knee scooter or iWALK2.0.
 While both devices elevate the foot and allow non-weight bearing activity, the iWALK2.0 is the only hands-free crutch alternative that enables the patient to perform day-to-day tasks while utilizing their hands and arms.
 It is very important that you seek a method that works best for you given your individual situation.
 Following non-weight bearing, orders are often the most difficult but most beneficial step to a full recovery.